tadams42/sokoenginepy/lib/libsokoengine/INSTALL.md

 ### Integrating with [CMake]

-`liboskoengine` installs everything needed to be used in [CMake] projects including [CMake Config-Package](http://www.cmake.org/cmake/help/git-master/manual/cmake-packages.7.html#using-packages).
+`liboskoengine` installs everything needed to be used in [CMake] projects including [CMake Config-Package].
 Minimal project for [CMake] would look like this:

 ```cmake
 cmake_minimum_required (VERSION 2.8.12)